Ragala

-Ragala is a town in central western Sri Lanka.
+Ragala is a small town in Central Province, Sri Lanka.
+It is part of Walapane Pradeshiya Sabha, in the Nuwara Eliya District.

 Agriculture

 The town's agricultural exports consist of tea leaves to tea production companies such as Dilmah.

+Ragala is also home to various farms growing crops such as pears and apples.

 Transport

 It used to be served by a narrow gauge branchline of the national railway network, part of which is being rebuilt to broad gauge.

+The village is served by public busses.

+Services

+The village has a National Savings Bank branch.